Henry Eyring (chemist): Personal life

 Eyring married Mildred Bennion.
-She was a native of Granger, Utah, who had a degree from the University of Utah and served as head of the physical education department there.
+She was a native of Granger, Utah, who had a degree from the U of U and served as head of the physical education department there.
 She met Eyring while pursuing a doctorate at the University of Wisconsin.
-They had three sons together.
-The oldest, Edward M. "Ted" Eyring was an emeritus professor of chemistry at the University of Utah.
-The second son, Henry B. Eyring is a general authority of the LDS Church, while the youngest son Harden B. Eyring is a higher education administrator for the State of Utah.
-His wife, Mildred, died June 25, 1969, in Salt Lake City, Utah.
+They had three sons.
+The oldest, Edward M. "Ted" Eyring was an emeritus professor of chemistry at the U of U. The second, Henry B. Eyring is an LDS Church apostle, while the youngest son, Harden B. Eyring, was a higher education administrator for the State of Utah.
+Eyring's wife, Mildred, died June 25, 1969, in Salt Lake City, Utah.
 On August 13, 1971, he married Winifred Brennan in the LDS Church's Salt Lake Temple.

 Eyring was a member of the LDS Church throughout his life.
 His views of science and religion were captured in this quote: "Is there any conflict between science and religion?
 There is no conflict in the mind of God, but often there is conflict in the minds of men."
 Eyring also feared overeager defenders of faith would discard new scientific findings because of apparent contradictions.
 He encouraged parents and teachers to distinguish between "what they know to be true and what they think may be true," to avoid clumping them together and "throwing the baby out with the bath."

 As a member of the LDS Church, Eyring served as a branch president, district president, and, for over twenty years, a member of the general board of the Deseret Sunday School Union.
-As of 2025, his son, Henry B. Eyring, is an apostle and member of the church's First Presidency.
+As of 2026, his son, Henry B. Eyring, continues as a member of the church's First Presidency, after first being called, and is also the president of the Quorum of the Twelve Apostles.